 It is quite interesting that the US bond yields are an important determinant of Indian equity valuations.
 While there are exceptions, the equity markets have normally moved negatively with bond yields.
 That means as bond yields go down, the equity markets tend to outperform by a bigger margin and as bond yields go up equity markets tend to falter.
 The rise in the 10-year bond yield in the US may continue to impact emerging markets, including India.
 Emerging markets (EMs) have an inverse relationship with bond yields in the US - when bond yields advance, Emerging Markets decline and vice-versa.

 The above chart captures the relationship between the Benchmark 10-Year GOI bond yield and the Nifty.
 If you look at the past 5 years since late 2012, the benchmark 10-year yields are down by almost (- 17 %) and have been moving consistently downward, despite occasional hiccups.
 At the same time, the Nifty is up by nearly 82 %.
 The graph indicates that the negative relationship has only gotten more pronounced in the last few years.
-This relationship may not exactly held in the very short run.
+This relationship may not exactly hold in the very short run.
 But if you consider it over a period of 5-10 years, this relationship will be clearly visible.

-What are US Treasury Bond Yields?
+What is US Treasury Bond Yields:

 When the US government needs to raise capital to source projects, such as building new infrastructure, it issues debt instruments through the US Treasury.
 The types of debt instruments that the government issues include Treasury bills (T-bills), Treasury notes (T-notes), and Treasury bonds (T-bonds), which come in different maturities up to 30 years.
-The T-bills are short-term bonds that mature within a year, the T-notes have maturity dates of 10 years or less, and the T-bonds are long-term bonds that offer maturities of 20 and 30 years. the Treasury yield is the interest rate that the U.S. government pays to borrow money for different lengths of time
+The T-bills are short-term bonds that mature within a year, the T-notes have maturity dates of 10 years or less, and the T-bonds are long-term bonds that offer maturities of 20 and 30 years. the Treasury yield is the interest rate that the U.S. government pays to borrow money for different lengths of time.

 How it affects the Indian Stock Market: